durotimitech/tammy-finance/notes.md

 - Connect investment accounts (trading 212)
 - Connect retirement account (NetBenefits)

-add a full width chart at the bottom of the dashboard page that shows the historical trend of the assets and liabilites on the same chart

 # **Pain Point Analysis Summary**

 The Reddit data reveals significant frustrations with existing net worth tracking solutions, particularly around geographic limitations, security concerns, complexity/usability issues, and the gap between simple tracking and advanced financial analysis.
 Users consistently express dissatisfaction with available tools and resort to manual spreadsheet solutions despite their limitations.